Welcome to my personal publishing project. Here I present various articles, essays and imaginitive writing that I have produced over the years.

 History Matters

-My claimn to be a historian derives from a Master of Arts degree in 'History of Ideas' awarded in 2012 by Birkbeck, University of London.
-My interests are the radical history of London and the history of the East India Company.
+My claim to be a historian derives from a Master of Arts degree in 'History of Ideas' awarded in 2012 by Birkbeck, University of London.
+My interests are the radical history of London, the history of the East India Company, and the history of Bengal.

 Charles Bradlaugh: Early Days of a Victorian Radical